alessioborgi/WASA_Photo/README.md

 **Copyright © 2023 Alessio Borgi**

-**PROJECT SCOPE**: Build a complete Web Architecture for an Instagram-Like Platform, from the API Documentation, passing through the Backend and the Frontend, and ending with the Containerizzation.
+**PROJECT SCOPE**: Build a complete Web Architecture for an Instagram-Like Platform, from the API Documentation, passing through the Backend and the Frontend, and ending with the Containerisation.

 **PROJECT RESULTS**:
 - OpenAPI Documentation.